“For I through the law died to the law that I might live to God.”

 The law has no authority over the Christian because Christ fulfilled the demands of the law by His death on the cross.

 The law has no more authority over us now that we have died to it by Christ’s death.
-When a woman’s husband dies, her legal relationship to her husband dissolves.
+When a woman’s husband dies, her legal relationship with her husband dissolves.
 When Christ died for our sins, we died to the law.
 The law can no longer condemn us.

 “Therefore, my brethren, you also have become dead to the law through the body of Christ, that you may be married to another— to Him who was raised from the dead, that we should bear fruit to God.
 For when we were in the flesh, the sinful passions which were aroused by the law were at work in our members to bear fruit to death.
 But now we have been delivered from the law, having died to what we were held by, so that we should serve in the newness of the Spirit and not in the oldness of the letter” (Romans 7:4-6).